 But on the other hand, there is another aspect of people’s frustration to my promotions that I don’t understand.

-First of all, the fact that I’m promoting free medical Spanish lessons, or an amazing international rotation for healthcare students in Nicaragua and Costa Rica doesn’t mean that I’m saying YOU have to participate!
+First of all, the fact that I’m promoting free medical Spanish lessons, excellent CME and CE accredited medical Spanish courses, or an amazing international rotation for healthcare students in Ecuador and Costa Rica doesn’t mean that I’m saying YOU have to participate!
 An advertisement that comes across your feed or shows up in your inbox does not mean that you’re obliged in any way, it’s a promotion!
 That would be like me making a stink over an advertisement for traveling to Las Vegas, or for purchasing a Hyundai (nothing against Vegas or Hyundai – they’re just not my style).
 Since I’m not interested, I write it off as digital “noise” and go along my merry way.
 I wouldn’t take offense, nor would I feel the need to push my views – even if I thought Las Vegas was a bad idea for married guys like me, or if I thought that there were better and safer vehicle options for families.

 So, on this level I don’t understand people’s frustrations…maybe they just want to be heard.
 I hear you, and I’m responding respectfully!